Apply to be a Joker with TONYC!Feb. 08, 2022

 • Plan basic costumes, props & sound cues

 • Provide play & troupe information in a timely manner for marketing purposes

 • Communicate promptly with the TONYC office any personal, partner, or actor updates that will impact rehearsals or performances

 Compensation: Jokers are employees of TONYC and paid an hourly rate for facilitation of rehearsals, shows, workshops, and attendance at public organizing events that involve their troupe.
-For a typical weekly rehearsal, a joker receives $127.50-$178.50, depending on facilitation expertise and paid administrative time.
-Additionally, hourly staff are paid $25.50/hour for production administration and $20.40/hour for internal training time, travel out of NYC, or attendance at social justice-related public events when requested by TONYC.
+For a typical weekly rehearsal, a joker receives $160.00-$216.00, depending on level of facilitation expertise, and paid administrative time.
+Additionally, hourly staff are paid $27/hour for production administration, training time, travel out of NYC, or attendance at social justice-related public events when requested by TONYC.
 Hourly employees accrue paid sick time and paid vacation time, have access to pre-tax Commuter benefits and free access to TONYC's space in midtown.

 EQUAL EMPLOYMENT OPPORTUNITY POLICY STATEMENT